Welcome to the Mary A. Rackham Institute (MARI) at the University of Michigan!

 Where to Find Us: MARI Locations

-Note that we also provide secure teletherapy appointments, based on ongoing safety protocols and service availability.
+Note that we also provide secure teletherapy appointments.